Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

 \section{Eye-tracked Virtual Reality}

-Eye tracking can be considered one of the key technologies, especially for VR setups, as it is possible to track eyes more accurately within HMDs compared to remote setups due to the reduced distance between eye trackers and eyes in HMDs.
-In addition, as eyes do not move completely voluntarily, it is likely that one may get more objective measurements for user behaviors compared to self-reported data such as questionnaires, which are often used in psychology-related studies in VR.
-While this rich source of information could be utilized in various manners, there are different technical aspects.
-Firstly, in order to use this data, eye regions and gaze directions are extracted.
-These tasks are mostly carried out by using different computer vision and machine learning techniques.
-Later, especially estimated gaze directions are utilized for interaction purposes, for instance, to support users in a variety of ways, such as by predicting user intents and providing them with context-sensitive aid or by purely technical ways such as foveated rendering.
-While such cases should work in real-time in practice, collected data from different experimental setups can be used ad-hoc to understand humans and how they behave in various application domains such as education or medicine.
-These application domains indeed show that VR can also be considered as a research tool with its provided immersion to create scenarios where it is almost impossible to do in the real world due to privacy and safety issues or simply because of practical infeasibility.
+Eye tracking can be considered one of the key technologies, especially for VR, as it enables the accurate tracking of attention within HMDs.
+In addition, since eyes do not move completely voluntarily, one can obtain more objective user behaviors compared to self-reported data, such as questionnaires.
+While one can utilize this rich source of information in various ways, there are different technical steps to achieve this.
+Firstly, eye regions and gaze directions are extracted primarily using computer vision and machine learning techniques.
+Later, gaze directions are utilized for interactions, for instance, to support users by predicting their intents and providing them with context-sensitive aid or technical ways, such as foveated rendering.
+While such cases should work in real-time, collected data from different experimental setups can also be used offline to understand humans and how they behave in various application domains, such as education or medicine, showing that VR can also be considered a research tool to create scenarios that are almost impossible in the wild due to privacy and safety issues or because of practical infeasibility.

-Considering these, we organize this section as follows.
-We first discuss major works that utilize computer vision and machine learning to estimate gaze and to detect eye regions as these are the initial steps of all, also including the methods for eye movement event detection in VR, which differs from the conventional settings.
-Then, we provide a detailed overview of eye-based interaction and its different applications.
-As the last step, we cluster the works that conduct offline data analyses particularly to understand human visual attention, cognition, and perception and provide an overarching view of these works.
-The structure of this section is given in Figure~\ref{fig:structure_section4}.
+Considering all, we organize this section as follows.
+We first discuss works that utilize computer vision and machine learning to estimate gaze and detect eye regions, as these are the initial steps in data processing, with a significant portion of recent research on these topics employing deep learning-based approaches.
+We also include eye movement event detection methods in VR, which differ from those in conventional settings.
+We then provide a detailed overview of eye-based interaction and its various applications, with a particular focus on efficiency, usability, and real-time working capability.
+As the last step, we cluster the works that conduct offline data analyses, particularly to understand human visual attention, cognition, and perception, and we provide an overarching view of these works.
+While the offline understanding of human visual attention, cognition, and perception does not have a direct and real-time impact on the interaction experience, understanding these aspects helps to achieve an optimal virtual space and interaction design.